Bryantcornwell/CV-ORB-image-stitcher/README.md

 The runtime of part1.py using the orb matching algorithm took around 3 hours to run with multiprocessing enabled.
 While looking through the Q&A board, the class was given permission to use the cv2.BFMatcher().knnMatch() function from the openCV library.
 This decreased the computational runtime to around 3 minutes.

 Overall, part1.py could be further improved by hyperparameter tuning the clustering algorithm and feature matching threshold.
-Future improvements to the original feature matching algorithm could provide promising results, but could be a long development due to the current computational runtime.
+Future improvements to the original feature matching algorithm could provide promising results, but could result in a long development due to the current computational runtime.

 ### part2.py
 ### part3.py